 Visit the SBA’s Alabama District Office website.

-The U.S. Department of Labor’s Wage and Hour Division has information for employees and employers about how each will be able to take advantage of the protections and relief offered by the Families First Coronavirus Response Act (FFCRA) when it takes effect on April 1, 2020.
+The U.S. Department of Labor’s Wage and Hour Division has information for employees and employers about how each will be able to take advantage of the protections and relief offered by the Families First Coronavirus Response Act (FFCRA), which took effect April 1, 2020.
 Read the guidance.

 For exporters, the Export-Import Bank of the United States is offering unprecedented financing flexibility.